 In the last few years, I have been able to not only achieve most of my goals but to remain focused on them every single month of the year.

-Okay, it might sound easy enough, but how do we actually do it?
-How do we ensure that the goals we make in January are accomplished (or at the very least…remembered) by the end of the year?
+That is the key, after all.
+To make goals, keep them in focus, and take steps every single month to achieve them.
+It might sound easy enough, but how do we actually do it?
+How do we ensure that the goals we make now are accomplished (or, at the very least…remembered) by the end of the year?

-A simple way to make your goals easy to accomplish each and every single time.
-I call this system SCORE goal setting and it is your super simple system for not only setting your goals but also for achieving them.
+What you need is a step-by-step approach to making, focusing on, and completing each goal on your list.
+I call this system SCORE goal setting, and it is your super simple system for not only setting your goals but also for achieving them.

 What does SCORE mean?

 Score is an acronym for goal setting and succeeding.
 The breakdown is this:

 C– Create steps